Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > to certain user classes.
 Distinguish the most important user classes for this product from those who are less important
 > to satisfy.

+To be used by me.

 ### 2.4 Operating Environment
 > Describe the environment in which the software will operate, including the hardware platform, operating system and
 > versions, and any other software components or applications with which it must peacefully coexist.

+The engine will be available to use on MacOS and Windows for only the latest versions available respectively.

 ### 2.5 Design and Implementation Constraints
 > Describe any items or issues that will limit the options available to the developers.
 These might include: corporate